-Florida requires drivers to carry at least $10,000 of property damage liability coverage and $10,000 of personal injury protection insurance.
+In Orlando, you have to carry at least $10,000 of property damage liability coverage and $10,000 of personal injury protection insurance.

 Policygenius has analyzed car insurance rates provided by Quadrant Information Services for every ZIP code in all 50 states plus Washington, D.C.
 For full coverage policies, the following coverage limits were used:

 Bodily injury liability: 50/100

 Property damage liability: $50,000

 Comprehensive: $500 deductible

 In some cases, additional coverages were added where required by state or insurer.

 Rates for overall average rate, rates by ZIP code, and cheapest companies determined using averages for single drivers ages 30, 35, and 45.
 Our sample vehicle was a 2017 Toyota Camry LE driven 10,000 miles/year.

 Rates for driving violations and “Poor” credit determined using average rates for a single male 30-year-old driver with a credit score under 578.